mirzakopic/api-syncagent/docs/README.md

 require shard-admin permissions to behave like this work regular kcp workspaces.
 The controller-runtime fork's kcp-awareness is really more geared towards working in virtual workspaces.

-Because of this the Servlet needs to get a kubeconfig to kcp that already points to the `APIExport`'s workspace (i.e. the `server` URL already contains a `/clusters/root:myorg` path).
-The basic controllers in the Servlet then treat this as a plain ol', regular Kubernetes cluster (no kcp-awareness).
+Because of this the Sync Agent needs to get a kubeconfig to kcp that already points to the `APIExport`'s workspace (i.e. the `server` URL already contains a `/clusters/root:myorg` path).
+The basic controllers in the Sync Agent then treat this as a plain ol', regular Kubernetes cluster (no kcp-awareness).

-To this end, the Servlet will, upon startup, try to access the `cluster` object in the target workspace.
+To this end, the Sync Agent will, upon startup, try to access the `cluster` object in the target workspace.
 This is to resolve the cluster name (e.g. `root:myorg`) into a logicalcluster name (e.g.
 `gibd3r1sh`).
-The Servlet has to know which logicalcluster the target workspace represents in order to query resources properly.
+The Sync Agent has to know which logicalcluster the target workspace represents in order to query resources properly.

 Only the controllers that are later responsible for interacting with the virtual workspace are